oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Header Parameters

-This section defines JWT header parameters for the JWT VC and the SD-JWT component of the SD-JWT VC.
+This section defines JOSE header parameters for the JWT VC and the SD-JWT component of the SD-JWT VC.

 The `typ` header parameter MUST be present.
 The `typ` value MUST